-Aside from acres upon acres of flat fen and farm land, there is actually quite a lot to see.
-If you choose to walk around the boardwalks (see below), you will see one of the wind pumps that in bygone times covered the landscape to prevent the land from flooding.
+Aside from acres upon acres of flat fen and farmland, there is actually quite a lot to see.
+If you choose to walk around the boardwalks (see below), you will see one of the wind pumps that in past times covered the landscape to prevent the land from flooding.
 There are also several bird hides and a lot of reed beds.
 There are many walks and cycle routes around Wicken Fen.

-If you head out further from the gift shop you may find the semi-wild horses brought in to maintain the land.
-All manor of ditches and drains crisscross the reserve and you will probably bump into a few sculptures along the way.
-The National Trust also maintain several geocaches across a wide area.
+If you head out further from the gift shop, you may find the semi-wild horses brought in to maintain the land.
+All manor of ditches and drains crisscross the reserve, and you will probably bump into a few sculptures along the way.
+The National Trust also maintains several geocaches across a wide area.

 How to Visit Wicken Fen

-We live really close to Wicken Fen (on drained farmland) so we’ve popped over a few times.
-Most recently, in September we rented bikes and a trailer to explore.
+We live really close to Wicken Fen (on drained farmland), so we’ve popped over a few times.
+Most recently, in September, we rented bikes and a trailer to explore.
 I thought I would share with you three of the best ways to experience Wicken Fen.
-I’ve indicated level of difficulty based on being a family of four that doesn’t exercise enough.
+I’ve indicated the level of difficulty based on being a family of four that doesn’t exercise enough.

 1. Wicken Fen – Walk Around the Boardwalks (Easy)

 The easiest way to get around (especially if you’re a National Trust member) is to head through the gift shop and onto the boardwalks.
-If you are a member it’s free, otherwise you will have to pay the fee.
-It’s a really beautiful walk, taking in wind pumps and bird hides.
+If you are a member, it’s free.
+It’s a lovely walk, taking in wind pumps and bird hides.
 Plus it’s completely flat and almost entirely along boardwalks, so accessible to all in all weathers.
 The boardwalks are the best way to see the fenland habitat.